andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/05_Creating_Timing_Files.rst

 2. When each trial of the condition occurred, in seconds, relative to the start of the scan; and
 3. The duration of each trial.

 These need to be extracted from the events.tsv files and formatted in a way that FSL understands.
-In this case, we will create a timing file for each condition, and within that a timing file for each run.
+In this case, we will create a timing file for each condition, and then split that file according to which run the condition was in.
 In total, then, we will create four timing files:

 1. Timings for the Incongruent trials that occurred during the first run (which we will call incongruent_run1.txt);
 2. Timings for the Incongruent trials that occurred during the second run (incongruent_run2.txt);